pyk595/tp/docs/UserGuide.md

 Format: `#TAG`

 Example:
-* `#Friends` finds all the contacts that are tagged to "friends".
+* `#client` finds all the contacts that are tagged to "client".

 [Return to Table of Contents](#table-of-contents)

 ### Assigning a recently contacted date to a contact: `contacted`

-Manually logs the date of the most recent interaction with the contact.
+Manually logs the date of the most recent interaction with the contact, along with a short description of the purpose of interaction.

 Format: `contacted INDEX d/DATE des/description`
 * `DATE` should be in the specified date format.